goog-cmmartin/thatsiemguy/SOAR/udm_entity_pivot/README.md

 ## How to Use

 1.  **Integration**: Embed the `widget.html` file into your application.
-2.  **Data Population**: Modify the `buildJsonObject` function or replace it with your own data-loading mechanism to populate the table with real entity data.
-If you are using a templating engine, you can replace the placeholders in the `buildJsonObject` function with your template variables.
-3.  **Theming**: The widget will automatically adapt to the background color of the parent application.
+2.  **Theming**: The widget will automatically adapt to the background color of the parent application.